Drupal vs Joomla: Ease of Use, Site Management, Customization, Performance and Security Compared

 The main thing you’ll want to understand is that, although Joomla and Drupal share a lot of the same functionality, they’re not targeted towards the same audience.
 That will become evident throughout the next few sections, as we compare Drupal vs Joomla in more detail.

-When you’re working on a website, you want to use a CMS that provides you with a lot of flexibility without being too difficult to pick up.
+When you’re making a website from scratch, you want to use a CMS that provides you with a lot of flexibility without being too difficult to pick up.
 In other words, if you need to sit through weeks of tutorials to learn how to use a CMS, then it’s probably not as user-friendly as it could be.

 There are a lot of options to play with here.
 However, figuring out what each of them does is simple.
 For example, if you click on the Articles tab, you’ll see a list of all your published content: